shortymc/cordova-windows7/README.md

-# Apache Cordova for Windows
+#  executable-html is a fork of Apache Cordova for Windows
 ===

  Windows 7 is an old version of Windows but it's used by a lot of people in the world.